Ways to Donate

-As part of our ongoing educational program, we send over 1000 quarterly copies of the “The Hook” magazine to High schools and colleges throughout the United States.
-Many of these magazines go to NROTC and NJROTC units and they are paid for by your Tailhook Educational Foundation.
+As part of our ongoing educational program, we send nearly 1000 quarterly copies of the “The Hook” magazine to High schools and colleges throughout the United States and all over the world.
+Many of these magazines go to NROTC, NJROTC units or Service Academies.
+The magazines and the postage to mail them are paid for by your Tailhook Educational Foundation (TEF).

 Recurring donation to the Tailhook Educational Foundation